Braves vs. Blue Jays Player Props Betting Odds

 Bichette Stats

 - Bichette has nine doubles, eight home runs, nine walks and 24 RBI (52 total hits).
-He's also swiped one base.
+He has swiped one base.

 Bichette Recent Games